passbolt/passbolt_help/_faq/hosting/002-why-are-my-email-not-being-sent.md

 If this fails you should double check what is the recommended configuration in your email provider documentation.
 You can also ask on the community forum in case another user have a working configuration for the same provider.

+### Reason 2: Email notifications are disabled in the config

+Another reason could be because email notifications are disabled in you configuration.
+You can review such settings in the administration panel, when you are logged in as an administrator in passbolt.

+{% include articles/figure.html
+    url="/assets/img/help/2019/05/AD_email_notification_send_settings.png"
+    legend="Email Notification Settings - Email Delivery"
+%}

+Depending on the configuration method you have used to setup, you may need to check for configuration in `config/passbolt.php` or with environment variables you are loading (if you use docker containers for example).

-### Reason 2: The cron job to send email is missing
+### Reason 3: The cron job to send email is missing

 Passbolt uses a system of email queue to send email notifications.
 In practice this means there is a dedicated job that runs to go through the queue and send